Crystal Palace vs Wolverhampton Wanderers U23 - Match Centre - Crystal Palace F.C.

 free kick won

-Jack Scott (Wolverhampton Wanderers PL2) wins a free kick on the right wing.
+Chem Campbell (Wolverhampton Wanderers PL2) wins a free kick in the attacking half.

 12'